bsozer06/Wkt-Viewer/README.md

 - State managements can be managed with Ngrx instead of the service structure.
 - Import other file types such as shapefile, geojson and so on.
 - Projections helper class can be developed by using Proj4 library.
+- LayerService should be updated.
+- Unnecessary comments should be removed.